© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 The ISO 13997 method uses a straight blade drawn across a small piece of the fabric until cut-through takes place.
 The principle of this test is to vary the load required to be applied to the blade in order to facilitate cut-through in a known distance.
 In comparison to the coup test, the blade travels only a short distance, which means that blunting of the blade plays a much less significant part.

 An ISO 13997 blade cut tester consists of a straight blade (of known sharpness) fitted to a carriage, which is capable of horizontal movement to draw the blade across the sample.
 The fabric sample is mounted on a curved surface.
 In turn, this is placed on top of a series of levers in order to apply a force from below the sample holder onto the blade, which simulates a mass being placed on top of the blade itself.
 The blade is drawn across the sample at a set speed, with the distance travelled until cut-through (referred to as ‘stroke length’) being recorded.
 Typically, cut-through is indicated by the point where an electrical contact is achieved between the blade and the holder.
 Therefore, where fabrics include steel threads, it is necessary to place a sheet of thin paper or plastic film between the sample holder and the fabric to prevent electrical contact through the fabric itself.

 The test procedure begins by carrying out a number of cuts using a variety of masses applied to the blade to gain a suitable range of cut lengths.
-This is, typically, five cuts in the range of 5-15mm, five cuts in the range of 15-30mm and five cuts in the range of 30-50mm (cut lengths below 5mm or above 50mm are ignored).
+This is, typically, five cuts in the range of 5 to 15 mm, five cuts in the range of 15 to 30 mm and five cuts in the range of 30 to 50 mm (cut lengths below 5 mm or above 50 mm are ignored).
 Using this data, a scatter graph can be drawn by plotting stroke length against applied load.